Encharted Cook

 The finished sauce in a white bowl garnished with basil.

 This is one of my most loved sauces to make for an Italian dinner night.
 It is one of the sauces my mom made from scratch with our own home-canned tomatoes and I remember learning to make it from her when I was about 12.
-She got the recipe when she was in high school from neighbors that were Italian and was always proud to say it was the real deal in an Italian sauce.

 Jump to:

-• What Is Hearty Marinara Sauce?
+• Why This Is The Best Hearty Marinara Sauce!

 • Why Should I Make My Own Marinara Sauce?

-• Step-by-Step Instructions To Make Hearty Marinara Sauce
+• How To Make Hearty Marinara Sauce

 • My Top Tips